cityssm/howto-docs/managing-onedrive-file-shares/README.md

 Although not necessarily required, organizing your OneDrive prior to sharing can greatly improve your sharing experience. 🙂

-**I highly recommend starting by creating folder named "Shared Files" in the root of your OneDrive.**
+**I highly recommend starting by creating a folder named "Shared Files" in the root of your OneDrive.**

-> Having a folder grouping together all of your shared information helps keep things organized when you are sharing files with multiple people.
+> Having a folder grouping together all of your shared information
+> helps keep things organized when you are sharing files with multiple people.
-It also helps keep you in the mindset that files saved in this folder will likely become available to people other than just yourself.
+> It also helps keep you in the mindset that files saved in this folder
+> will likely become available to people other than just yourself.

 ![OneDrive Home](onedrive-newFolder.png)